orsinium/notes/rpg/drm.md

 + Most people just threw away now useless pieces of scrap.
 + Some people hoard it in their backyard for the same reason as you keep these beautiful notebooks you're never going to use.
-+ Not all pieces of ppretech were protected, and some were protected partially.
++ Not all pieces of pretech were protected, and some were protected partially.
 For example, there are still pre-tech ships with replaced board computer and maybe spike drive.
 All plugs are also proprietary which complicates a bit the replacement procedure but they can be replaced as well.
 + Some genius engineers managed to bypass the protection and make a piece of pretech work without a license.
 Few of them, but they are the reason why we managed to stay on the TL4 level without getting all the way back to TL3.

 ## Fate of corporations